 Website: The Lincoln Memorial

-If you’re up for a day of outdoor adventure, Blackwater Falls State Park is the perfect day trip to indulge in a light hike with great rewards.
+If you’re up for some outdoor adventure, Blackwater Falls State Park is the perfect Baltimore day trip idea to indulge in.
 The rushing, black waters are famous for their strange color caused by hemlock and red spruce needles and are located in West Virginia, just a 3.5-hour drive from Baltimore.
 Once at the site you can hike along the mountainous trails increasing in difficulty and methods of travel including skiing, mountain biking and walking.
 There are areas for swimming, fishing and in the winter, sledding.
 You can also find lodging at the site if it gets a bit too late to travel back after your full day of activity.

 Blackwater Falls State Park